jangala-dev/digital_inclusion_cards/README.md

 You’ll need access to a printer and some scissors.

-- Download the pdf file
+- Download the pdf file.
+You choose the coloured or he monochrome version.
 - Print onto A4 paper (make sure your printer settings are set to ‘Fit to paper’ and ‘One sided’)
 - Cut out each card
 - If you want to laminate them, you can